 Local ski racer Ted Ligety will be racing yet again this upcoming season.
 Although the ski legend will be cutting back to just one event.

-Two-time Olympic gold medalist Ted Ligety says that despite battling injuries including a season ending ACL tear in 2016 and a season ending back surgery in 2017 he’ll be back for the 2019/2020 ski season.
+Two-time Olympic gold medalist Ted Ligety says that despite a dissapointing 2019, after battling injuries including a season ending ACL tear in 2016 and a season ending back surgery in 2017, he’ll be back for the 2019/2020 ski season.

 “I’m feeling really good right now,” Ligety explained.
 “Just training every day at the US ski team gym.
 I'm 34 years old almost 35 and so there's a lot of hard miles on my body up to this point, but I'm still enjoying it.
 Right now, I feel really healthy and trying to get to a point where I feel I can win races.
 That's the goal right now.”